 What grades does Sallie B. Howard serve?

-Sallie B. Howard School currently serves students in grades K-8.
-We are expanding to a high school in 2020.
+Sallie B. Howard School currently serves students in grades K-12.

 Does the Sallie B. Howard School serve breakfast and lunch?